 For this activity, you’ll need some string or yarn, a tree or fence, and a variety of soft, light objects.
 You will also need a basket, bag, or box.

 - Tie pieces of yarn or string to the lower branches of a tree or the tops of fence posts.

-- Loosely attach an item at the other end of the yarn or string.
+- Loosely attach an item to the other end of the yarn or string.

 - Give your child a basket, bag, or box, and have them pick the “fruit” from the tree.

-If you are feeling especially creative, you can draw fruits on paper plates or cut them out of card and hang them.
+If you are feeling especially creative, you can draw fruits onto paper plates, or cut them out of cardboard and hang them.

 Alternatively, you can use toy plastic fruits, but they can be tricky to tie to the tree.

 First, you will need to lay out a random series of “bases” between which your toddler or preschooler will run.
 You can do this by drawing them with chalk, or by using hula-hoops, or items of clothing.